« BackTetris in PostScriptgithub.comSubmitted by beefburger a year ago

 Keep the second terminal focused for your keyboard inputs.
 I don't know if there's an elegant way to quit, but I just close the Ghostscript window and kill the second terminal.

-• zzmmm 10 months ago
+• zzmmm a year ago

 Anyone remember NeWS - Network extensible Window System?
 It was built in Postscript.